Sdniss/BICAMSZ/README.md

 ### Dependencies:

-First, the following libraries need to be installed within the environment you are working in.
+First, the following libraries will be installed within the environment you are working in, if they are not installed already.

 - Pandas
 - Numpy